Most Controversial Presidents of the United States of America

 The Newcomers

 ?
-James K. Polk James Knox Polk was the 11th president of the United States, serving from 1845 to 1849.
-He previously was Speaker of the House of Representatives and governor of Tennessee.
+James K. Polk James Knox Polk was the 11th President of the United States, serving from 1845 to 1849.
+Prior to his presidency, he served as Speaker of the House of Representatives from 1835 to 1839 and as Governor of Tennessee from 1839 to 1841.
+He is noted for overseeing the expansion of the United States through... read more

 ?
 Joe Biden Joseph Robinette Biden Jr. (born November 20, 1942) is an American politician who is the 46th president of the United States.
-A member of the Democratic Party, he served as the 47th vice president from 2009 to 2017 under Barack Obama and represented Delaware in the United States Senate from 1973 to... read more
+A member of the Democratic Party, he served as the 47th vice president from 2009 to 2017 under President Barack Obama and represented Delaware in the United States Senate from... read more

 This dude is literally promoting wars!
 He should be in the top 5, if not number 1!